Kalagious/Freebooter/README.md

 <h1>Freebooter</h1>
 <p>This is a modified client for TLOPO.
 I have been working on it on and off for a few years now, but recently decided to revisit the project.
 It includes a number of features that can be activated with an ingame gui.
-This is an internal trainer that hooks into pyperoni in order to hijack the python functions and variables.</p>
+The TLOPO Cheats hook into pyperoni in order to hijack the python functions and variables.</p>

 <h2>Keybinds</h2>
 Uparrow - Open GUI</br>